Hairy Bikers Slow Cooker Steak And Kidney Pudding Recipe

 Instructions

 1. Turn the slow cooker to HIGH.
-Place a trivet and 1-2 inches of boiling water in the pot.
+Place a trivet and 2.5–5cm of boiling water in the pot.
+Lay a folded aluminium foil strap across the base with the ends hanging over the sides.

-2. Mix flour, suet, and salt with cold water to form a soft dough.
+2. Mix the self-raising flour, suet, and salt.
+Gradually add cold water to form a soft, pliable dough.
+Do not overwork it.

-4. Mix the steak, kidney, onion, salt, and pepper.
+4. Mix the stewing steak, lambs’ kidneys, onion, salt, and pepper.
 Pack the filling into the basin and add 2 tbsp of water.

-5. Use the remaining pastry to form a lid, wet the edges, and seal the pudding.
+5. Roll out the remaining pastry to form a lid.
+Moisten the edges with water and press the lid firmly to seal the pudding.

-6. Cover the basin with greased foil or paper, place it in the slow cooker, and cook on HIGH for 6-8 hours.
+6. Cover the basin with greased greaseproof paper or aluminium foil, folding a pleat in the middle.
+Place in the slow cooker on the trivet.
+Cover and cook on HIGH for 6 to 8 hours.

 Leave a Reply